scality/metalk8s/docs/operation/volume_management/volume_creation_deletion_cli.rst

       volume.storage.metalk8s.scality.com <volume_name> deleted

 #.
-Check that the volume has been deleted.
+Check that the Volume has been deleted.

    .. note::